 When it comes to belay devices, there are two main categories: assisted-braking and non-assisted-braking.
 Many people espouse the value of not relying on the device to do the work for you.
 Others say that an extra layer of security is always a good thing.
 Regardless, it’s important to be aware of the pros and cons of the devices available.

 This category includes devices such as the Trango Jaws and the Black Diamond ATC Guide.
 Old-school plates and figure-8s also fit into this category, although they are rarely used these days.
 Proponents of this type of device argue that it forces belayers to be attentive and to develop good belaying habits.
-Other advantages include a lack of moving parts – which means less maintenance – and commonly having capacity for two ropes in the one device.
+Other advantages include a lack of moving parts – which means less maintenance – and usually having the capacity for two ropes in the one device.

 The ability to have two ropes in one device helps with longer retrievable rappels that join two ropes together (single-rope devices can also be used for the same task, but they require a more complex set up).
 It’s also required for half- and twin-rope climbing, which is often necessary for more adventurous climbs.

 Many devices in this category have the ability to be used in “guide mode”, which is a form of assisted-braking that only works when top-belaying.
 Guide mode does have its drawbacks, such as making it very hard (and potentially dangerous) to lower the climber.

 These devices put total control in the user’s hands, which means the user has to be alert and responsive at all times, but it also means the devices tend to be quite versatile and are viable for almost any recreational climbing scenario.

 It’s important to note the “assisted” in “assisted-braking” – these devices are designed to help you hold the rope, not to hold it for you.
 Always follow the manufacturer’s recommended belay/rappel technique.